AlibabaCloudDocs/ecs/intl.en-US/API Reference/Auto provisioning group/CreateAutoProvisioningGroup.md

 When both the LaunchTemplateId and LaunchConfiguration.\* parameters are specified, the LaunchTemplateId parameter is preferentially used. |
 |LaunchConfiguration.DataDisk.N.DeleteWithInstance|Boolean|No|true|Specifies whether to release data disk N when the instance to which data disk N is attached is released.
 Valid values:

--   true: Data disk N is released together with the instance.
+-   true: releases data disk N when the instance to which data disk N is attached is released
--   false: Data disk N is not released together with the instance.
+-   false: does not release data disk N when the instance to which data disk N is attached is released

 Default value: true.